mosesmativo/todo-list/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run storybook`

+Storybook is an open-source tool that allows you to develop UI components in isolation for React, Vue, and other UI frameworks.
+With Storybook, you can view and test your components without having to navigate your app's hierarchy.
+It also provides a quick and easy way to document your components and their various states.

 ### `npm run build`